bcgov/data-publication/pages/dps_loc_address_geocoder.md

 The BC Address Geocoder is a REST web service that can be used to resolve the physical locations (i.e., latitude and longitude) and correct, standardized form of civic and non-civic addresses in British Columbia.

-For more information on this service see the [BC Address Geocoder website](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/location-services/geocoder).
+For more information on this service see the [BC Address Geocoder website](https://www2.gov.bc.ca/gov/content?id=118DD57CD9674D57BDBD511C2E78DC0D).

+B.C. local governments interested in contributing their address data for use in the BC Address Geocoder are encouraged to contact DataBC at data@gov.bc.ca.

 -------------------------------------------------------